Allan Miller: Biography

-Miller was born in Brooklyn, New York, the son of Anna (née Diamond) and Benedict Miller.
-He served in the U.S. Army after World War II during the occupation of Japan.
+Miller served in the U.S. Army after World War II during the occupation of Japan.
 Noticing an ad in Stars and Stripes that was looking for performers, he began performing in shows to entertain the troops.

 In 1948, after Miller returned to the U.S., he attended Erwin Piscator's Dramatic Workshop at The New School for Social Research in New York.
 He then studied acting under Uta Hagen (his classmates included Geraldine Page and Charles Nelson Reilly); and under Lee Strasberg at the Actors Studio (his classmates included James Dean, Marilyn Monroe, and Paul Newman).
 In 1958, under Strasberg's sponsorship, he began teaching at the Dramatic Workshop.
 In 1960, he started teaching privately; one of his students was a teenaged Barbra Streisand.
+In the 1970s he taught at Yale Drama School.